Mikhail Kalashnikov, the inventor the (in)famous AK-47 assault rifle, recently passed away at the age of 94. RIP.

 The Russians tested both rifles side by side.
 Dug them into sand, dropped them into water, dropped them from heights.
 After a drop from 6m (20 feet) to a concrete slab, the M-16 failed to fire.
 The AKM (a later version of AK-47) kept firing even after being dropped from 10m (33 feet).

-Master SFG Geoff Neupert has pointed out that the barbell is a lot less forgiving than a kettlebell or even a pair of kettlebells.
+Geoff Neupert, former StrongFirst Certified Master Instructor, has pointed out that the barbell is a lot less forgiving than a kettlebell or even a pair of kettlebells.
 Your body has to adapt to the barbell while the kettlebell works with your body.
 In my strongly held opinion, the kettlebell is the most ergonomically perfect piece of strength training equipment.

 The barbell demands you are seriously dialed in the mobility, stability, and coordination departments.
 Program design has to be spot on, as heavy weights make it easy to burn out your nervous system and overtrain.
 Many pages of the SFL Certification manual are dedicated to teaching you how to dodge that bullet.